top of page

 Step One: To convert to tubeless tires, first make sure that your tires and rims are "Tubeless Ready".

-Chances are that your bike was not sold set-up with tubeless tires.
+Chances are that your bike was not sold with tubeless tires and sealant installed.
 Bike brands normally ship new bikes with inner tubes.
 The new bike may have "lived" in a box for many months before you took it home.
-In addition, most riders will never convert their tires to tubeless so inner tubes are installed as standard equipment.
-However, the tires and rims may be Tubeless Ready.
+In addition, the manufacturers know that most riders will never convert their tires to tubeless so inner tubes are installed as standard equipment.
+So the first step is determining if the stock tires and rims are Tubeless Ready.

 Unlike the standard tire and inner tube, a tubeless-ready tire has a bead that locks into the matching groove in the tubeless-ready rim.
 If this is the case, both the rim and tire should have markings or labels.
 Another clue is when you let all the air out, the tire remains locked onto the rim.
 If in doubt, check with your local bike shop.
 A knowing eye can tell at a glance if the rim and tire have the required interlocking designs of a Tubeless Ready package.

-But it is possible that the rims and tires aren't Tubeless Ready.
+In most cases it's safe to assume the rims and tires AREN'T Tubeless Ready.
 I purchased one bike that had tubeless-ready rims but conventional tires.
 (I guess they were cutting a few dollars in cost?
 Yes, you can run tubes in both types of tires.
 This also means that you should keep your inner tubes for spares in case of a major tubeless flat!)
 IF you have tubeless-ready rims but the stock tires aren't tubeless-ready you will need to buy a new set of tires.
-You need both components to make this work.
+You need BOTH the rims and tires to match to make the conversion to tubeless.

 So we have determined that your new bike has Tubeless Ready rims and tires - but it is also currently equipped with inner tubes.
 This is where the conversion begins to fully tubeless tires.